ashwanilingwal/Chess-AI/README.md

      3. Move ordering can be introduced in the algorithm.

-5.Chess game cann be played on the given link: https://rocky-castle-85316.herokuapp.com/
+5.Chess game can be played on the given link: https://rocky-castle-85316.herokuapp.com/